 It is time for the Rogue One A Star Wars Story blu-ray review, I loved the original Star Wars film trilogy.
 I completely disregard the prequels along with its re-numbering of the films.
 George Lucas on one hand did a great job and an awful job on the other.

 Don’t get me started how he went back and changed scenes from the original films to fit his vision years later.
 Just look up the Han Solo scene in which Solo used to shoot first in the bar but following Lucas’s meddling now sees him only shoot after first being shot at.

 My next complaint is that the original theatrical release is still unavailable to view on blu-ray, so we are stuck with the changed versions.

 But enough of those complaints as Disney now calls the shots and has decided we need a new Star Wars film every year!
 That sounds way too much and is certainly overkill.
 That said each film needs to be judged on its own merits.
 So how was the last Star Wars outing?

-Well it’s time to answer that very question albeit several months after its initial release, but this is the Blu-ray version.
-So without further ado here’s my Rogue One A Star Wars Story Blu-ray review.
+Well it’s time to answer that very question albeit several months after its initial release, but this is the blu-ray version.
+So lets take a look at Rogue One A Star Wars Story (2016).

 - Rogue One A Star Wars Story (2016)

 - Released by Walt Disney Studios Home Entertainment